GreatestParrot/Journey-to-Eleusis/README.md

 # Journey-to-Eleusis

-This repo contains Jupyter Notebooks and scripts for research on moral basis of LLM.
+This repo contains Jupyter Notebooks and scripts for research on moral bias of LLM.
 Script for scenarios generation and postprocessing are taken (or heavily based) on [code](https://github.com/kztakemoto/mmllm) and [research](https://doi.org/10.1098/rsos.231393) of Kazuhiro Takemoto.

 ## Usage